Example C++ Projects For Students: Complete Guide from Beginner to Advanced

 Time Required: 6-8 hours

-Tools Required: C++ programming language, File Handling (fstream), NCurses (for terminal-based UI) or Qt (for GUI)
+Tools Required: C++, File Handling (fstream), NCurses (terminal UI) or Qt (GUI)

-Skills Required: File handling, string manipulation, data structures (linked lists or dynamic arrays for text storage), user input handling, and event-driven programming (if GUI-based)
+Skills Required: File handling, string manipulation, data structures (linked lists or dynamic arrays), user input handling, event-driven programming (if GUI)

 Code Link: Text Editor